Kuta sunsets attract the locals and travellers alike (image acrossindonesia.com)

 Budget snorkelling trip from Jungubatu to the bays of nearby Nusa Penida is a must.
 There is also pretty good snorkelling around the daytrip boat pontoons at the southern end of Jungbatu Bay and not bad off Mushroom Beach.
 Also hire a motorcycle/bicycle and tour Lembongan (say 2 hours min for the whole island on bicycle - is v flat for northern two thirds, hilly the rest) and cross the suspension bridge to Nusa Ceningan and check it out.
 Some killer hills here, but views from the top worth it - high Penida close to the east and volcanic Bali to the west past Lembongan.

-For surfers, Lembongan has half a dozen spots, all reefbreaks, mostly right hand which is a nice change from the Bukit, and like Uluwatu, they can get pretty exciting when the swell builds on a falling tide.
+For surfers, Lembongan has several spots, all reefbreaks, mostly right hand which is a nice change from the Bukit, and like Uluwatu, they can get pretty exciting when the swell builds on a falling tide.
 “Shipwrecks” is right out the front of the cheap lodgings at Jungubatu.
 You can down a banana shake and watch crazy Brazilian bodyboarders die.